jayanthkoushik/corgy/docs/index.md

 parser.add_argument("--y", type=float, required=True)
 ```

-`Corgy` does not support positional arguments.
-All arguments are converted to
-optional arguments, and prefixed with `--`.

 `Corgy` recognizes a number of special annotations, which are used to control how
 the argument is parsed.